filesmuggler/filesmuggler.github.io/ros4rpi.md

-# How to install ROS on RPI Zero and not loose your mind
+# How to install ROS on RPI Zero and not to loose your mind

 ## Prerequisites
 ### Download image